40 Best DIY Gift Ideas for Any Occasion

 PRO TIP 2: Even if you don’t want to open a new credit card to pay off existing debt, at least call your credit card companies to try to negotiate a lower APR – it can’t hurt and might help.

 Sure, things happen, but if you’re racking up debts on wants instead of needs, you may need to find a way to control your spending if you want to be financially free for life.

 If your bank charges loads of fees, switch to a consumer-friendly bank with features like free ATM use, reimbursement if you use another bank’s ATM, and no minimum balance requirements.

 Make your money work for you by putting it in a high-yield savings account.
 I recommend setting aside at least $1,000 for emergencies and more if you can afford it.

 Looking for painless ways to save money?
 Check out 24 Easy Ways to Trick Yourself into Saving Money.

 Even if you think you can’t afford it, you need to contribute at least as much as your employer will match into your 401(k), or you’re just throwing away free money.

 If your taxes aren’t that complicated, you don’t need to pay a tax preparer hundreds of dollars per year to do your taxes.
 Just use a free or low-cost online tax software program like HRBlock.com.

 Not only do you have to worry about getting a super expensive speeding ticket, but there are other costs to keep in mind, as well.
 If you get a ticket, your insurance premiums may go up.

 Plus, speeding causes your car’s gas mileage to decrease by as much as 30% on the highway and 40% in the city.
 On average, for every 5 miles over 50 MPH you go, you pay about $0.18 more per gallon of gasoline, which doesn’t sound like a lot, but, again, adds up over months or years.

 These Top 20 Ways You Are Wasting Money Without Realizing It will help you identify where you might be wasting money, so you can get your finances back on track in no time!

-Please let me know what you think of these 20 Surprising Ways You Are Wasting Money Without Realizing It?
-Can you think of other common ways we waste our money?
-Please share your thoughts below!
+What do you think of these 20 Surprising Ways You Are Wasting Money Without Realizing It?
+Can you think of other common ways we might waste our money?